 Some parts of the country (like Los Angeles and Miami) have very mild weather changes throughout the year, with average monthly temperatures ranging by only 12-16 degrees (F).
 Other parts, though have wild variations.
 Everyone has heard of the dreaded Chicago winter… and for good reason!
 Chicago’s monthly temperatures vary by a whopping 55 degrees (F).

-If we run a simple regression, we find an R^2 of 0.21 (with every 10 degrees of temperature increasing the seasonal variation by 0.3%).
+If we run a simple regression, we find an R^2 of 0.37 (with every 10 degrees of temperature increasing the seasonal variation by 0.5%).
 Of course, this figure should be taken with a grain of salt.
 The rental index data is itself volatile.
-In addition, we’re only working with 10 data points.
+In addition, we’re only working with only 10 data points.
 Nevertheless, this shows that temperature variations could have an impact (with cold weather keeping some people from going out and looking for their new homes).

 Next, we test the “Student population” theory.
 Does the ebb and flow of seasonal students impact how the rental market plays out?
 Most people living in Boston are familiar with the September moving season.
 Certainly, September seems to coincide with the peak in prices for many of the cities.
 But do these college students explain price variations?

 Even though we don’t have good data on the number of enrolled students, we rely on the data-table from CityLab scaled by 2016 metro populations.
-In addition, we assume that Atlanta has enrolled student/population ratio of between 3.6% – 3.8%.
+In addition, we assume that Atlanta has enrolled student/population ratio of around 3.6%.

-While these two possible causes do seem to explain somewhat the monthly variations across the cities, they’re certainly not comprehensive.
+While temperature seem to explain somewhat the monthly variations across the cities, they’re certainly not comprehensive.
 The make-up of local inventory (student only inventory – for example), movement of new graduates, and a plethora of other factors could be larger drivers of rental seasonality.

 To avoid problems with shifting inventory inside each rental market, we don’t use the simple median price across markets.
-We calculate prices (based on apartment characteristics) in tight geographic zones and use fixed weights across these zones over time.
-In addition, though we’re focusing on the top 10 metro areas, we’re using data from the major “city” within them.
+We calculate prices (based on apartment characteristics) in tight geographic zones and use fixed weights (based on inventory %) across these zones over time.
+In addition, though we’re focusing on the top 10 metro areas, we’re using data from the “city” (not the MSA itself).
 Outlier changes are removed.
-This new methodology for rental indices will be implemented on the RentHop site in our next major release.
-We used “net” prices of any concessions that might be offered by landlords.
-Even with these adjustments, though, median pricing data is far from perfect.
-Seasonality factors were obtained by detrending the data using moving averages (data between 2011 – 2017).